TykTechnologies/tyk-docs-hugo/tyk-docs/content/mdcb-example-minimising-latency.md

     main:
         parent: "Tyk Multi Data Centre Bridge"
 weight: 1
-tags: ["MDCB", "latency"]
+tags: ["MDCB","poc","kubernetes","demo","latency"]
-description: "How to minimize latency in worker datacenters."
+description: "Proof Of Concept demo of how to use MDCB to minimise latency."
 ---

 ## Overview